sporniket/electronic-package-descriptor/README-packaging.md

 ## Publish on pypi

+Check list
+- [ ] Code complete and passing tests
+- [ ] setup.cfg has the right version
+- [ ] Readme up to date (MUST include release notes for the release to publish)
+- [ ] Tagged with git using matching version ('v' + version)

 Display the token so that a copy/paste is prepared.
 Then use the login `__token__`, and paste the token as the password.

 ```shell